chutrunganh/Stock-Trading-Platform/README.md

 2. **Set up environment variables**

-    Create a .env file in the project root by copying the template from .env.example, then fill in the required values by your own credentials.
+    Create a `.env` file in the project root by copying the template from `.env.example`, then fill in the required values by your own credentials.

 3. **Set up the database**